j3k0/cordova-plugin-purchase/doc/api.md

     var p = store.get("cc.fovea.purchase.consumable1");
 ```

+The product `id` and `type` have to match products defined in your
+Apple and Google developer consoles.

+Learn how to do that in [HOWTO: Create New Products](https://github.com/j3k0/cordova-plugin-purchase/wiki/HOWTO#create-new-products).

 ### Displaying products

 Right after you registered your products, nothing much is known about them